 Brushing and flossing the right way will help get rid of bacterial plaque and food particles.
 It’s also best to have regular checkups and professional cleanings to remove the plaque that has hardened over time.
 This hardened plaque is called tartar.

 Limiting the amount of sugar and carbohydrates in your diet will starve the bacteria of their favorite foods.
 Eating and drinking acidic food and drinks can erode enamel over time and prevent your saliva from keeping a normal pH level.

 There are minerals in your saliva that help to stop acids from causing too much damage.
 If you don’t have enough saliva in your mouth then the acids will cause greater damage.
-Dry mouth can be brought on by certains types of medication, chemotherapy, and some specific diseases.
-If you are experiencing dry mouth than use enamel fortifying mouth rinse and drink a lot of water to cut down on the acid’s ability to hurt your teach.
+Dry mouth can be brought on by certain types of medication, chemotherapy, and some specific diseases.
+If you are experiencing dry mouth, use enamel fortifying mouth rinse and drink a lot of water to cut down on the acid’s ability to hurt your teeth.

-Molars and bicuspids trap food and bacteria in their crevices and unfortunately genetics determine the deepness of your crevices.
+Molars and bicuspids trap food and bacteria in their crevices.
+Unfortunately, genetics, determines the deepness of your crevices.

-A tooth’s root isn’t protected by enamel and if your gum recede it exposes the roots and makes them more susceptible to decay.
+A tooth’s root isn’t protected by enamel and if your gum recedes, it exposes the roots and makes them more susceptible to decay.

 Gastro-esophageal reflux disease and vomiting can create highly acidic conditions in the mouth.
 Braces can make it hard to brush and floss and retainers and other orthodontic appliances can restrict saliva from protecting your teeth.